makannew/use-linked-state/README.md

   </div>
   )
 ```
-Now in child components instead of useState we will import useLinkedState.
+Now in child components instead of `useState` we will import `useLinkedState`.
 ```jsx
 import { useLinkedState } from "use-linked-state";